readysettech/docs-old/docs/reference/cli/readyset-server.md

 <div class="option-details" markdown="1">
 When possible, ReadySet stores only certain results sets for a query in memory.
 For example, if a query is [parameterized](../sql-support.md#parameters) on user IDs, ReadySet would only cache the results of that query for the active subset of users, since they are the ones issuing requests.
 This is referred to as "partial materialization".

-The `--eviction-policy` option determines the strategy for evicting cache entries from partial materializations once the overall memory limit (see [`--memory`](#-memory-m)) has been surpassed.
+The `--eviction-policy` option determines the strategy for evicting cache entries from partial materializations once the overall memory limit (see [`--memory-limit`](#-memory-limit-m)) has been surpassed.

 **Possible values:** `"random"`, `"lru"`, `"generational"`